michail-nikolaev/task-force-arma-3-radio/README_EN.md

 * Each vehicle slot has its own radio, which must be configured separately.
 If you plan to change the position in a vehicle – configure the radio in all the slots beforehand (for instance, on a driver or shooter slot).

 * Vehicles are classified into open and closed (isolated).
-If you are in an isolated vehicle, you will not hear voices from outside (and vice versa).
+If you are in an isolated vehicle, you will almost not hear voices from outside (and vice versa).
 However, if you turn out of the vehicle, you will hear voices both from inside and outside.

 #####Radio interception